rook/rook/Documentation/ceph-csi-troubleshooting.md

 ```

 Where `-m` is one of the mon endpoints and the `--key` is the key used by the CSI driver for accessing the Ceph cluster.

+## Parallel RBD PVC creation hangs for new BlockPool

+This issue is specifically present in CephCSI `v3.4.x`, used by rook `>=v1.7.1` and occurs when multiple parallel PVCs creation requests are issued on a newly created uninitialized blockpool.
+Follow the steps below to workaround the issue:
+* Execute `rbd pool init <pool_name>` command from [toolbox](./ceph-toolbox.md) or ceph-csi pods(similar to [this](#rbd-commands)).
+* Restart the csi-rbdplugin-provisioner-xxx pods.

+    `kubectl -n rook-ceph delete pods -l app=csi-rbdplugin-provisioner`

+After following the above steps, multiple parallel PVC creation will work as expected.